syncfusion-content/ej2-pivotview-docs/ej2-javascript/pivotview/js/olap.md

 #### Limitations for virtual scrolling

-* In virtual scrolling, the [`columnWidth`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/gridSettings/#columnwidth) property in [`gridSettings`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/gridSettings/) should be in pixel and percentage values are not accepted.
+* In virtual scrolling, the [`columnWidth`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/gridSettings/#columnwidth) property in [`gridSettings`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/gridSettings/) should be in pixels, and percentage values are not accepted.
-* Resizing columns, setting width to individual columns which affects the calculation used to pick the correct page on scrolling.
+* Resizing columns or setting width to individual columns affects the calculation used to pick the correct page on scrolling.
-* When using OLAP data, subtotals and grandtotals are only displayed when measures are bound at the last position in the [`rows`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettings/#rows) or [`columns`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettings/#columns) axis.
+* When using OLAP data, subtotals and grand totals are only displayed when measures are bound at the last position in the [`rows`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettings/#rows) or [`columns`](https://ej2.syncfusion.com/javascript/documentation/api/pivotview/dataSourceSettings/#columns) axis.
 Otherwise, the data from the pivot table will be shown without summary totals.
-* When the pivot table's width and height are large, the loading data count in the current, previous, and next view ports (pages) will also increase, affecting performance.
+* When the pivot table's width and height are large, the loading data count in the current, previous, and next viewports (pages) will also increase, affecting performance.

 ### Run the application